SoccerPred/stunning-octo-train/README.md

 ## Web app with Streamlit
 The web app has 2 pages
-1. The first page has 2 dropdown menus for teams selection, and predict the match winner probability and match score probability and display the results in tables, and the average statistics of each team.
+1. The first page has 2 dropdown menus for teams selection, and predict the match winner probability and match score probability and display the results in tables, and the average statistics of each team with :
+- Team Rank (Fifa rank updated by march 2022)
+- Team average Age (By Fifa updated by march 2022)
+- Team Total value in Euros (By Fifa updated by march 2022)
+- Team points (by which the Rank is calculated by Fifa updated by march 2022)
+- Average matches played in each Tournament.
+- Average goals in each Tournament.
+- Average assists in each Tournament.
+- Average goals in each Tournament.
+- Average yellow cards in each Tournament.
+- Average red cards in each Tournament.

-2. The second page displays the first model evaluation metrics as Accuracy, precision, Recall ,and confusion matrix.
+3. The second page displays the first model evaluation metrics as Accuracy, precision, Recall ,and confusion matrix.

 The requirements.txt and Dockerfile, are required files for deploying the web app on streamlit.
 ## Requirements.txt